 NR system enables resource efficient delivery of multicast/broadcast services (MBS).
 For broadcast communication service, the same service and the same specific content data are provided simultaneously to all UEs in a geographical area.
 A broadcast communication service is delivered to the UEs using a broadcast session.
 (See clause 16.10 in TS 38.300 [49])

 The multicast group paging load per cell is an important measure for the operator as it allows the operator to properly dimension the resources for paging of the MBS Session in the NR Cell.

+A.143 Use case of monitoring of PDU sets management for XR

+eXtended Reality (XR) service is considered as one of the key candidate services in 5GA and 6G networks.
+To support XR services, PDU Set is defined (see TS 26.522 clause 3.1), i.e. one or more PDUs carrying the payload of one unit of information generated at the application level (e.g. frame(s), video slice(s), metadata, etc.).

+The PDU Set based QoS handling by the 5G-AN is determined by PDU Set QoS Parameters, such as PDU Set Delay Budget (PSDB), PDU Set Error Rate (PSER), etc., which can be used by the 5G-AN to support the configuration of scheduling and link layer functions.